 Food security depends on trade as much as it does on production.
 Rice is a staple food in Asia, and around 90% of the world's rice is produced and consumed in the Association of Southeast Asian Nations* (ASEAN) countries.
 Despite having almost half of the world's export rice supply, rice trade is still low within the ASEAN region.
 Lourdes S. Adriano, Advisor/Practice Leader for Agriculture, Food Security and Rural Development at ADB's Regional and Sustainable Development Department, talks to ADB.org about how coordinated policy actions among ASEAN countries, through the first ASEAN Rice Trade Forum, may help balance trade of the region's most important crop.

 What are the immediate actions needed to address the challenges facing the rice trade today?

+The two main challenges are the extreme rice price volatility due to policy shocks and the threats to supply caused by climate change and low productivity.
 To tackle these issues, ASEAN established the Integrated Food Security Program, which entails four key components: setting up a regional emergency rice reserve; fostering a healthy rice trade; promoting regional market information on food; and introducing productivity innovations in the markets.

 "It is estimated that by 2026 more than half the population in Asia will be living in urban centers.
 This is a complex phenomenon that links key issues such as food, water, energy, nutrition, and poverty."